Kernel Machines for Current Status Data: Introduction

-The contribution of this work includes the development of an SVM framework for current status data, the study of the theoretical properties of the CSD-SVM, and the development of new oracle inequalities for censored data.
-These inequalities, together with finite sample bounds, allow us to prove consistency and to compute learning rates.
+The contribution of this work includes the development of a nonparametric estimator of the conditional expectation, the development of a kernel machine framework for current status data, the development of new oracle inequalities for censored data, and the study of the theoretical properties and the consistency of the KM-CSD.

 The paper is organized as follows.
-In section \ref{sec:Preliminaries} we describe the formal setting of current status data and discuss the choice of the quadratic loss for estimating the conditional expectation.
-In section \ref{sec:Support-Vector-Machines} we present the proposed CSD-SVM and its corresponding data-dependent loss function.
-Section \ref{sec:Theoretical-Results} contains the main theoretical results, including finite sample bounds, consistency proofs and learning rates.
-In section \ref{sec:Estimation-of-the} we illustrate the estimation procedure and show that the solution has a closed form.
-Section \ref{sec:Simulation-Study} contains the simulations.
-Concluding remarks are presented in section \ref{sec:Concluding-Remarks}.
-The lengthier proofs appear in Appendix \ref{sec:Appendix}.
-The Matlab code for both the algorithm and for the simulations can be found in the \ref{sub:Supplementary-Material}.
+In Section \ref{sec:Preliminaries} we describe the formal setting of current status data and discuss the choice of the quadratic loss for estimating the conditional expectation.
+In Section \ref{sec:Kernel-Machines} we present the proposed KM-CSD and its corresponding loss function.
+Section \ref{sec:Theoretical-Results} contains the main theoretical results, including finite sample bounds and consistency.
+Section \ref{sec:Simulation-Study} contains the simulations and Section \ref{sec:Case Study} contains an analysis of real world data.
+Concluding remarks are presented in Section \ref{sec:Concluding-Remarks}.
+The proofs appear in \nameref{sec:Appendix}.
+The Matlab code for both the algorithm and for the simulations, as well as the artificially censored data from Section \ref{sec:study2}, can be found in the \nameref{sub:Supplementary-Material}.